Port Charlotte Bankruptcy Lawyer Helping Debtors Put Humpty-Dumpty Back Together Again

 It is important to remember that creditors can still take collateral to pay your debts unless a bankruptcy exemption applies (your personal residence may be protected, for example).
 Co-signers and guarantors will not benefit from a Chapter 7 discharge.

 You may feel like a boxer trapped in a corner of the ring, being pummeled by a seemingly invincible opponent.
 Although this is only a metaphor, it bears a distinct resemblance to what debtors go through psychologically.
 Fear not – help is available and it is never far from you.
 Our debt defense lawyer have been mixing it up with our clients' creditors for many years now.

-Contact David Holland Law by calling (941)-744-5450 or filling out our online case evaluation form to speak with an experienced bankruptcy attorney today.
+Contact David Holland Law by calling (941)-744-5450 or filling out our online case evaluation form to speak with an experienced bankruptcy law firm today.
 We serve clients throughout Port Charlotte, including Charlotte Harbor, El Jobean, Grassy Point, Edgewater, and Gulf Cove.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.